Religious restrictions on the consumption of pork

 In the Torah, pigs are listed among several animals that God forbids for human consumption because they are considered to be ritually unclean.
 This sentiment is echoed in the Quran.
 Accordingly, pork and pork-based products are forbidden in Judaism and Islam, as well as among Christian denominations that adhere to Jewish dietary laws.

-The consumption of pork by humans is restricted by many religions that do not advocate vegetarianism.
+The consumption of pork by humans is restricted by many worldwide religions.
 This restriction is most notable for featuring in Judaism and Samaritanism before being widely adopted in other Abrahamic religions, such as Islam, and consequently becoming prominent around the world.
-However, it is thought to be rooted in a stigma that was already present in the ancient Near East before the rise of the Israelites—pork was prohibited in parts of Syria and Phoenicia, and the pig represented a taboo observed at Comana in Pontus, as noted by the Greek historian Strabo.
+However, it is thought to be rooted in a stigma that was already present in the ancient Near East before the rise of the Israelites—pork was prohibited in parts of Syria and Phoenicia, and the pig represented a taboo observed at Comana in Pontus, as noted by the Greek geographer Strabo.
 A lost poem of the Greek poet Hermesianax, reported centuries later by the Greek geographer Pausanias, described an etiological myth of Attis being destroyed by a supernatural boar to account for the fact that "in consequence of these events, the Galatians who inhabit Pessinous do not touch pork."

 In spite of the common religious stigma associated with pigs, pork remains the most consumed meat of any animal globally.
-With regard to Christianity, only certain sects that consider Jewish dietary laws to still be binding abstain from pork, including Seventh-day Adventists, Hebrew Roots, and Messianic Jews.
+With regard to Christianity, only certain sects that consider Jewish dietary laws to still be binding abstain from pork, including Hebrew Catholics, Seventh-day Adventists, Hebrew Roots, and Messianic Jews.
 Thus, the Christian-majority Western world is among the regions where pork consumption has historically been widespread, along with East Asia and parts of Southeast Asia.

 "The pig tended to be regarded as a dangerously liminal animal.
 With the feet of a cud-eater, the diet of a scavenger, the habits of a dirt-dweller and the cunning of a human, it exhibited an unsettling combination of characteristics, rendering it culturally inedible for some (but not all) southern Levantine peoples, for whom pigs were often associated with the underworld or malevolent supernatural powers."